BongoKing/guenther_track/README.md

 # Günther Track — Augsburg Rollator Detector

 Monitors live webcam streams from Augsburg's city center and detects people using rollators (wheeled walkers).
 When a rollator is spotted, the image is saved and an optional Signal notification is sent.
 The half-ready tool was vibe-coded with Claude 4.5 rather fast, as we were searching for a missing person with a rollator.
 I will not be further maintained by BongoKing, but I thought it was share-worthy as someone might get inspired by it.
+At the moment I'm not 100% sure if the tracker really works, but it was able to track correctly multiple other things like the "Tram".

 ## Webcams